maxxiimo/the-front-end-manifesto/foundation-markup.md

 ### Partials

-All of the files in our [starter code][] layouts and shared folders could all be located in one file: [layout/application.html.haml][application], but rather than do this, to keep things organized and readable we separated the file into partials:
+All of the files in our layouts and shared folders could all be grouped together in one file: *application.html.haml*, but by convention and in keeping with our [manifesto][]:

+> Be consistent, keep code well organized, readable and DRY.

+...we separate parts of the file into partials that feed back into *application.html.haml*:

 view/layout